POORVAJA-V/WISDOM-PEAK-DATA-FETCH/README.md

 ### OBJECTIVE

-The goal of this assignment is to create a functional React.js application that fetches and displays a list of users from an API.<br>
+The goal of this assignment is to create a functional React.js application that fetches and displays a list of users from an API.

-The application is included with features for searching, filtering, and viewing detailed information about each user. <br>
+The application is included with features for searching, filtering, and viewing detailed information about each user.

-The  learning outcomes from this assignment include <br>understanding how to integrate APIs in a React application, <br>managing state using either React Context API or Redux,<br>handling asynchronous data fetching with loading and error states,<br>and implementing responsive design.
+The  learning outcomes from this assignment include

+understanding how to integrate APIs in a React application,

+managing state using either React Context API or Redux,

+handling asynchronous data fetching with loading and error states,

+and implementing responsive design.

 ### Step-by-Step Instructions